The Imitation Game, Les Miserables, Lincoln, The Wolf of Wall Street, 12 Years a Slave and Argo…oh, and the upcoming Star Wars: Episode VII.

-Most color motion picture films are either daylight, or tungsten balanced.
+Most colour motion picture films are either daylight or tungsten balanced.
 Kodak 250D falls into the former category and in my experience, gives great results (almost) regardless of the light it’s shot under.
-In short, it’s pretty much like Kodak say above: no compromise.
+In short, it’s pretty much like Kodak says above: no compromise.

 Just a quick note before going any further: I’m a little bit biased towards this film.

-Put simply, to my eye Kodak 250D feels like the best of every color negative film rolled into a single package.
+Put simply, to my eye Kodak 250D feels like the best of every colour negative film rolled into a single package.
 A real chameleon, as the two images below show.